gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 # Implementations

+The PKI Maturity Model of the PKI Consortium lists [implementations of the FIPS standards](https://pkic.org/pqccm/#capabilities).
+There is also a list of [implementations of the selected draft algorithms](https://pkic.org/pqccm/draftalgorithms/);
+Kyber, Dilithium, and Sphincs+, but this list is not maintained.

 [Open Quantum Safe (OQS)](https://openquantumsafe.org/) maintains [liboqs](https://openquantumsafe.org/liboqs/) and integrations into major [applications and protocols](https://openquantumsafe.org/applications/).

 [PQ Code Package (PQCP)](https://github.com/pq-code-package) implements the [NIST FIPS 203 and 204](https://csrc.nist.gov/publications/fips).